What is the Best Neurofeedback Equipment?

 Choosing Neurofeedback Equipment

 Please note that the neurofeedback equipment described in this article does not represent an exhaustive list of every company or approach.
-There are a dozen or more on the market.
+There are dozens now on the market!
 In addition, I have researched the information below as carefully as I could.
 Please send me an email if you find incorrect information or data that needs updating.

 Immediate and Long-Term Costs